yangshun/tech-interview-handbook/contents/best-practice-questions.md

 ## Week 4 - More data structures

 Week 4 builds up on knowledge from previous weeks but questions are of increased difficulty.
 Expect to see such level of questions during interviews.
-You get more practice on more advanced data structures such as (but not exclusively limited to) heaps and tries.
+You get more practice on more advanced data structures such as (but not exclusively limited to) heaps and tries which are less common but are still asked.

 - [Add and Search Word](https://leetcode.com/problems/add-and-search-word-data-structure-design/)
 - [Implement Trie (Prefix Tree)](https://leetcode.com/problems/implement-trie-prefix-tree/)